Seán South: Life

 He had received military training as a lieutenant of the Irish army reserve, the Local Defence Force, which would later become An Fórsa Cosanta Áitiúil, before he became a volunteer in the Irish Republican Army.

 Being a member of An Réalt (the Irish-speaking chapter of the Legion of Mary), South was a devout Catholic and a conservative, even by the standards of the day.
 It was at a meeting of An Réalt that he met his only serious girlfriend, Máire de Paor.
 She was a schoolteacher from Limerick and was a great lover of the Irish language.
 He was also a member of the Knights of Columbanus.

 In 1949, South wrote a series of letters to his local newspaper, the Limerick Leader.
 These letters condemned Hollywood films for what South regarded as their immoral messages.
 South accused these films of promoting a "stream of insidious propaganda which proceeds from Judeo-Masonic controlled sources, and which warps and corrupts the minds of our youth."
 South also claimed that the American film industry was controlled by "Jewish and Masonic executives dictating to Communist rank and file."
 In his letters, South also denounced Irish trade unions, and praised the activities of Senator Joseph McCarthy in the United States.
-In other writings in later years, South quoted material from A. K. Chesterton, a member of the British Union of Fascists and the founder of the League of Empire Loyalists, which later merged with British National Party in 1967 to become the National Front.
+In other writings in later years, South quoted material from A. K. Chesterton, a member of the British Union of Fascists and the founder of the League of Empire Loyalists.

 Death

 On New Year's Day 1957, 14 IRA volunteers crossed the border into County Fermanagh to launch an attack on a joint RUC/B Specials barracks at Moane's Cross in Altawark townland near Cooneen, six miles from Brookeborough.
 During the attack a number of volunteers were injured, two fatally.
 South and Fergal O'Hanlon died of their wounds as they were making their escape.
 Their bodies were brought into an old sandstone barn by their comrades.
 The stone from the barn was used to build a memorial at the site.
-The site is located at the intersection of Cooneen Road and Teiges Hill Road about six miles northwest of Rosslea.
+The site is located at the intersection of Cooneen Road and Teiges Hill Road about six miles northwest of Roslea.

-South's funeral was held on 5 January 1957 and drew massive crowds numbering in the thousands, including members of the clergy and the Mayor of Limerick City Ted Russell.
+South's funeral was held on 5 January 1957 and drew massive crowds numbering in the thousands, including members of the Catholic clergy and Ted Russell, Mayor of Limerick.